f5devcentral/f5-big-iq-lab/docs/class6/module2/lab5.rst

 +---------------------------------------------------------------------------------------------------+
 | TLS_Server.
 Keep default.                                                                         |
 +---------------------------------------------------------------------------------------------------+

+.. note:: We are using the demo web server public IP in the pool members for the lab/demo but we would likly use
+          the demo web server private IP as pool member and a public IP/private IP behind a NAT for the VIP.

 2. Check the application ``LAB_module2`` has been created along with the application service https_app_service